browserengineering/book/book/invalidation.md

 ::: {.further}
-Actually, text editing is [exceptionally hard][editing-hates-you], including tricky concepts like caret affinity (which line the cursor is on, if a long line is wrapped in the middle of a word), unicode handling, [bidirectional text](http://unicode.org/faq/bidi.html), and mixing text formatting with editing.
+Actually, text editing is [exceptionally hard][editing-hates-you], including tricky concepts like caret affinity (which line the cursor is on, if a long line is wrapped in the middle of a word), Unicode handling, [bidirectional text](http://unicode.org/faq/bidi.html), and mixing text formatting with editing.
 So it's a good thing browsers implement all this complexity and hide it behind `contenteditable`!